partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

 Which brings us to the most disappointing section - knowing more than enough about how this malware works, and reporting it to parties which host or support it, has there been any action to remove it?

-**As of Monday, October 12, 2020: No.**
+**As of Tuesday, October 13, 2020: No.**

-Despite reaching the top of [r/cybersecurity](https://reddit.com/r/cybersecurity), getting some very bad reviews, and having a bunch of people (including me) report this extension to Google over the past week ([u/ufo56](https://reddit.com/user/ufo56)'s post was Tuesday, October 06 2020), it is currently still available for download from the Chrome Web Store.
+Despite reaching the top of [r/cybersecurity](https://reddit.com/r/cybersecurity), getting some very bad reviews, and having a bunch of people (including me) report this extension to Google over the past week (ufo56's [post](https://www.reddit.com/r/cybersecurity/comments/j6gg2q/chrome_extension_with_100k_installs_makes_your/) was Tuesday, October 6th), it is currently still available for download from the Chrome Web Store.

 Any unsuspecting user that has this extension installed is still having their accounts manipulated for influencer promotion, and is at risk of becoming a victim to high-impact attacks on other web services they use - as they have been for *at least* one month (since the extension was updated on September 7th 2020, and possibly people have been at risk for much longer than that based on the oldest comments).